 Wish I could do donuts like that!
 Hell, even one donut.
 Never have found a good place in my immediate area to figure it out without the cops coming down.

-Calamity Jane 1966 Modified Fastback - Driven daily!
+Calamity Jane 1966 Modified Fastback - Driven semi-daily!
 Wrecked and rebuilt even better

 289 v8, 4-speed, 3.25 9" rear, goodies and stuff.